The heart of the Ards peninsula

 The town of Newtownards is overlooked by Scrabo Tower, which is one of the dominant features of the area.
 The tower is 41 metres high, and was built in 1857 as a memorial to Charles Stewart, 3rd Marquess of Londonderry.

-Scrabo Grounds are open daily however the Tower is closed for the foreseeable future.
-The tower now stands tall in Scrabo Country Park with its woodland walks and parkland through Killynether Wood.
+Scrabo Grounds are open daily and the Tower is generally open May - September at weekends.
+Scrabo Tower Opening Times The Tower stands tall in Scrabo Country Park with its woodland walks and parkland through Killynether Wood.
 The woods give visitors the opportunity to enjoy the quiet and peaceful countryside.

 Universal Pictures filmed several scenes of the new Dracula Untold film at Scrabo Country Park and Killynether Wood.
 This is one of many of the locations used for filming across Northern Ireland.